Agile testing is a relatively newer approach to

 It follows the principles of agile software development as called out in the Agile Manifesto.
 About 10-12 years back, most of the projects were run in Waterfall fashion.
 However, With the basic advantage of quicker time to market, Agile methodology is gaining popularity nowadays.

-In Agile, software development and testing are continuous, and it is a collaborative effort between testers, developers, product owners and even customers and testing is not a separate phase like waterfall model.
+In Agile, software development and testing are continuous, and it is a collaborative effort between testers, developers, product owners, and even customers testing is not a separate phase like the waterfall model.

-The difference with Agile methodology is that the testing starts at the very start of the project, even before development has started and gives a continuous feedback to the development activity.
+The difference with Agile methodology is that the testing starts at the very start of the project, even before development has started, and gives continuous feedback to the development activity.

 Agile Testing Methods :

 1. Test Driven Development (TDD) :